 Do I Need an Attorney?

 One question that our attorneys hear frequently is: Do I need a lawyer?
 If you have been injured and you believe others are at fault for your injury, you should talk to an attorney.
-An experienced personal injury attorney can help you understand whether you have a valid claim and guide you through the legal process if a lawsuit is necessary.
+An experienced personal injury attorney can help you understand whether you have a valid claim.
+An Attorney can also guide you through the legal process if a lawsuit is necessary.
 In many instances, you may obtain a higher settlement if you have legal representation than you would obtain on your own.

 It is important to know where you stand after a serious accident.
-You can inform yourself about your legal options by scheduling a free consultation with an attorney at Younce, Vtipil & Baznik to review your accident and discuss the proper steps to take.
+You can inform yourself about your legal options by scheduling a free consultation with an attorney at Younce, Vtipil, Baznik & Banks to review your accident and discuss the proper steps to take.
 If you were injured in North Carolina, where our law firm helps victims of personal injuries, we can answer your questions and provide a free review of your case.

 If you have been injured in a car accident in North Carolina and you believe someone else was at fault, talk to a lawyer about your legal rights.

 You are not required to hire a lawyer to settle an accident claim.
 But having a lawyer negotiate with the insurance company on your behalf may lead to a larger settlement.

 A report by the Insurance Research Council entitled Auto Injuries: Claiming Behavior and Its Impact on Insurance Costs, found that 85 percent of the money paid out for bodily injury claims went to clients who had hired attorneys and that people filing claims received a higher rate of reimbursement per dollar of economic loss.
 The insurance payouts are 3.5 times higher for clients who have an attorney.